srikanth-maganti/Celebrity-Face-Generator/README.md

 # 🎭 Celebrity Face Generator

-A deep learning-based application that generates celebrity faces using a trained model.
+A deep learning-based application that generates celebrity faces using  Generative Adversarial Network.
 The project is built using *Streamlit* and deployed on *Streamlit Cloud*.

 ## 📌 Table of Contents
 - [Overview](#-overview)